rvdb7345/ArticleClassifier/docs/index.md

 ## General Remarks

-This project was created as a 3-month Master Thesis project for the program Information Studies - Data Science.
+This project was created as a 3-month Master's Thesis project for the program Information Studies - Data Science.
-The project was in collaboration with Elsevier under the supervision of Bruno Martins and Chieling Yueh and Prof. Paul Groth.
+The project was done in collaboration with Elsevier under the supervision of Bruno Martins, Chieling Yueh and Prof. dr.
+Paul
+Groth.